huggingface/transformers/docs/source/en/perf_train_gpu_one.md

 idea behind mixed precision training.

 To use the 8-bit optimizer, you need to install it separately and then pass it as a custom optimizer to the [`Trainer`].

 First, follow the installation guide in the GitHub [repo](https://github.com/TimDettmers/bitsandbytes) to install the `bitsandbytes` library that implements the 8-bit Adam optimizer.

 Next you need to initialize the optimizer.
 This involves two steps:
-* First, group the model’s parameters into two groups  - one where weight decay should be applied, and the other one where it should not.
+* First, group the model's parameters into two groups - one where weight decay should be applied, and the other one where it should not.
 Usually, biases and layer norm parameters are not weight decayed.
 * Then do some argument housekeeping to use the same parameters as the previously used AdamW optimizer.

 ```py